PiotrBlachnio/PathonDB/README.md

 ```
 - Column name must not contain any special characters
 - Type must be one of these: text, int, boolean
 - ID column is not allowed.
-It's generated automatically.
+It's generated automatically

 ### INSERT
 ```